teleportsing/AWS-DeploymentManagement-lab/README.md

-# AWS-DeploymentManagement-lab
-Deployment &amp; Management
+# Deployment & Management, you’ll learn to work with services related to Deployment and Management, including AWS Identity and Access Management (IAM), AWS Elastic Beanstalk, AWS CloudFormation, and AWS OpsWorks.